shariqsway/nest-api-key-auth/README.md

 [![GitHub license](https://img.shields.io/github/license/shariqsway/nest-api-key-auth.svg)](https://github.com/shariqsway/nest-api-key-auth/blob/main/LICENSE)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)

-A production-ready NestJS module for API key-based authentication with built-in security, scopes, and multiple database adapters.
+A comprehensive NestJS module for API key-based authentication with built-in security, scopes, and multiple database adapters.

-> **Production Ready:** This library is production-ready and actively maintained.
-The API is stable, and all core features are fully implemented and tested.
+> **Development Status:** This library is **actively being developed** and is **NOT ready for production use**.
+While many features are implemented, extensive testing, security audits, and performance optimization are still required.
+The API may change in future versions.

 ---